hausgold/grape-jwt-authentication/README.md

 #### RSA public key helper

 We provide a straightforward solution to deal with the provision of RSA public keys.
-Somethimes you want to distribute them by file to each machine and have a local access, and somethimes you provide an endpoint on your identity provider to fetch the RSA public key via HTTP/HTTPS.
+Sometimes you want to distribute them by file to each machine and have a local access, and sometimes you provide an endpoint on your identity provider to fetch the RSA public key via HTTP/HTTPS.
 The `RsaPublicKey` class helps you to fulfill this task easily.